tbroadley/spellchecker-cli/README.md

 ### Configuration files

 Spellchecker CLI can also read configuration from a JSON or YAML file.
-By default, it will try to read `.spellcheckerrc.yaml`, `.spellcheckerrc.yml`, `.spellcheckerrc.json`, or `.spellcheckerrc.jsonc` in the root directory of your project.
+By default, it will try to read `.spellcheckerrc.yaml`, `.spellcheckerrc.yml`, `.spellcheckerrc.json`, or `.spellcheckerrc.jsonc` in the root directory of your project (as determined by [`pkg-dir`](https://github.com/sindresorhus/pkg-dir)).
 You can also specify a different path using the `--config` command line argument.

 You can specify any command line option in a config file.
 Just make sure to use camelcase option names in the config file, _e.g._ `frontmatterKeys` instead of `frontmatter-keys`.